 Eclectic Eclectic is an all encompassing approach to music that incorporates a multitude of other genres all mixed up together.
-See Adventures In Sound, American Pop, Around the Town Sounds, Channel Surfing, The Clear Spot, Free Samples, Fresh From The Underground, Graveside Service, Roses And Thorns, Theme Music.
+See Adventures In Sound, Around the Town Sounds, Channel Surfing, The Clear Spot, Free Samples, Fresh From The Underground, Graveside Service, Roses And Thorns, and Theme Music.

 Electronica Electronica is a rather vague term that covers a wide range of electronic or electronic-influenced music.
 The term has been defined by some to mean modern electronic music that is not necessarily designed for the dance-floor, but rather for home listening.
 In the mid-1990s, the term became popular as a means of referring to the then-novel mainstream success of post-Rave global electronic dance music.
 Prior to the adoption of “electronica” as a blanket term for more experimental dance music, terms such as “electronic listening music,” “braindance” and “intelligent dance music” (IDM) were common.
-See The Girlie Show.
+See The Girlie Show, and The Microchip Revolution.

 Experimental A general term surrounding music without predefined rules, often incorporating free-form improvisation.
 See Commercial Suicide.